 The Next Airlines to Join Oneworld & Star Alliance

-Changes are afoot at each of the global airline alliances – Oneworld, Star Alliance and SkyTeam.
+Changes are afoot at the global airline alliances – Oneworld, Star Alliance and SkyTeam.

-Over the coming period, three airlines are set to join Oneworld.
-Meanwhile, ITA Airways has just left SkyTeam and intends to join Star Alliance in 2026.
+In recent months, both Fiji Airways and Oman Air have joined the Oneworld alliance.
+Meanwhile, ITA Airways left SkyTeam earlier this year and intends to join Star Alliance in 2026.

-It comes after SAS switched in September 2024 from Star Alliance to SkyTeam and Czech Airlines left SkyTeam in October 2024.
+It comes after SAS switched in September 2024 from Star Alliance to SkyTeam, while Czech Airlines left SkyTeam (and ended operations entirely) in October 2024.

 With some airlines switching alliances, there have even been a few status match offers lately to lure in flyers who would rather not make the switch.
 We expect to see even more of these over the next year.

-Here’s what you need to know about the recent and upcoming changes to the global airline alliances…
+And that’s not all that’s changing.
+Here’s what you need to know about the upcoming changes to the global airline alliances…

 Hawaiian Airlines will join Oneworld in 2026